hyperledger/aries-vcx/README.md

 - We welcome new contributors!
 Connect with us via the channels above and take a look at [CONTRIBUTING.md](CONTRIBUTING.md)

 ## Versioning & releases
-- We are currently not strictly following semantic versioning and all releases are `0.x.x`.
+- All releases have currently major version `0`
   - We bump minor version on releases containing new features, significant refactors or breaking changes.
   - We bump patch version if release only contains fixes or smaller refactoring.
 - See more info on [releases](./docs/RELEASES.md)